mrmanojbhatta/About-Me/README.md

-# Manoj Bhatta - OSINT Expert from Nepal
+# Manoj Bhatta  Open Source Intelligence

 ## About Me
 Hello!
 I am Manoj Bhatta from Ghodaghodi, Kailali, Nepal.
 Currently, I am currently studying Bachelor's in Bachelor of Information Communication Technology Education (BICTE) at Ghodaghodi Multiple Campus (GMC).
 Although my formal education doesn't offer courses in OSINT (Open-Source Intelligence), I have self-taught myself by exploring resources on the darknet, Telegram, and other platforms, gaining advanced skills in OSINT.